AgustinCarcelen/bank-classification-study-case/README.md

 ## Data Exploration

 Exploring the DataFrame, we had to deal with some null values that had been removed because of the small proportion compared to the total (practically no difference whether we include them or not).
 Besides, we encountered two outliers in the column 'household size' that had also been removed for the same reason.
-Further conclusions (or details) in 3.2.5 from the [notebook](https://github.com/JosepTrota/JAL-repo/blob/main/Code/Case%20Studio%20Bank%20Final.ipynb).
+Further conclusions or details in the [notebook](https://github.com/JosepTrota/JAL-repo/blob/main/Code/Case%20Studio%20Bank%20Final.ipynb) ("Deal with Outliers", section 3.2.5, in [23]).

 Based on what we have seen in the columns from a general perspective, on the one side, some patterns follow a uniform tendency when we talk about the majority ('income level', 'nº bank accounts open', among others).
 On the other side, other variables such as 'reward' or 'average_balance' follow a different pattern depending on whether the client accepts or not the offer.
 More information is in the column analysis report (in this SQL report [file](https://github.com/JosepTrota/JAL-repo/blob/main/MySql/Profiles%20and%20patterns.pdf)).